avaughn271/AdmixtureBayes/README.md

 ***admixture_estimates_i.txt*** A txt file describing the estimated admixture proportions for the corresponding plot.
 One such file will be produced for all *i* from 1 to the given number of trees to plot.

-Important Note: In order for these plots to be produced properly, the analyzeSamples step must also be run with the flag "--slower".
+Important Note: In order for these plots to be produced properly, the *analyzeSamples* step must also be run with the flag "--slower".
 This will result in an increased runtime for the analyzeSamples step but will produce the necessary information for the branch estimates to be plotted.

 ## (iii) Top Minimal Topologies - input is of the form:

 **--plot top_minimal_topologies**

-**--posterior** This is the output file from the posterior step.
+**--posterior** This is the output file from the *analyzeSamples* step.

-**--top_minimal_topologies_to_plot** (optional) The number of top node trees to plot.
+**--top_minimal_topologies_to_plot** (optional) The number of minimal topologies to plot.
 If the value is greater than the total number of minimal topologies, the total number of minimal topologies will be used instead.
 Default value is 3.

 **--write_rankings** (optional) The name of a file to which the minimal topologies and their posterior probabilities will be written.
 If not specified, no such file will be written.